|Oracle® Enterprise Manager Cloud Control Extensibility Programmer's Guide

 For information about defining compliance standard rules and examples of compliance standard rules, see the Oracle Enterprise Manager Cloud Control Extensibility Programmer's Reference.

 A compliance standard refers to one or more compliance standard rules.
 When creating a compliance standard, the standard should be granular enough so that it can map appropriately to one or more related compliance frameworks.
-For example, consider this compliance framework structure that exists in Enterprise Manager based on PCI:
+For example, consider this compliance framework structure that exists in the Oracle Generic Compliance Framework:

-Many compliance standards exist that should be mapped to this part of the compliance framework structure, each with their own rules to address this specific requirement.
-You can check that audit settings are set properly, or check in real time if anyone changes an auditing configuration.
-Another standard can check that regular users are not trying to read from an audit trail.
+Many compliance standards will exist that should be mapped to this part of the Compliance Framework structure, each with their own rules to address this specific requirement.
+One may check that configuration settings are set properly.
+Another may be used to check in real-time if anyone changes a configuration setting.

-In this example, the audit trail referenced in the compliance framework can relate to many different types of targets.
-Oracle Database, WebLogic, Enterprise Manager, E-Business Suite, and PeopleSoft have their own types of audit trails that must be secured.
-Any standards created to monitor these target-specific audit trails map to the same compliance framework (
+In this example, the "Database Change compliance framework subgroup" can relate to many different types of targets.
+Oracle Database, Oracle RAC Database, and Oracle Pluggable Database all have their own types of configurations that all need to be secured.
+Any Standards created to monitor these target-specific configurations would map to the same "Database Changes subgroup".

 Compliance standards are evaluated on targets.
 Evaluation results of the compliance framework, compliance standards and target levels are available to the end user from the Enterprise Manager UI.